stevepm/activerecord_associations_from_scratch/README.md

 ## Goal

 Get all of the specs to pass.
+For hints, you can see the `solutions` branch.